shoncore/WebFishingCove/README.md

 - [X] Improve error handling
 - [X] Some sort of plugin or modding support (C# API)
 - [ ] Add proper support for actor handling (80%)
+- [ ] Make hostspawn and metalspawn IHostedService's
 - [ ] Write a plugin guide / how to create plugins

 # How to run: